awsdocs/amazon-s3-developer-guide/doc_source/amazon-s3-policy-keys.md

 ### Example 4: Granting access to a specific version of an object<a name="getobjectversion-limit-access-to-specific-version-3"></a>

-Suppose Account A owns a version\-enabled bucket\.
+Suppose that Account A owns a version\-enabled bucket\.
 The bucket has several versions of the `HappyFace.jpg` object\.
 The account administrator now wants to grant its user \(Dave\) permission to get only a specific version of the object\.
 The account administrator can accomplish this by granting Dave `s3:GetObjectVersion` permission conditionally as shown\.
 The key\-value pair in the `Condition` block specifies the `s3:VersionId` condition key\.

 ```
 {